SENA BAŞÖZ

 2' excerpt from Wellcome Collection performance: https://vimeo.com/756114692

-We are approaching the future at an accelerated rate whilst the future simultaneously speeds towards us.
-Technological advancements and human intervention in the environment have capitulated us into a climate crisis, a point of almost no return.
-At this pivotal moment, many communities around the world are looking for forms of regeneration and healing.
+We are approaching the future at an accelerating pace, while the future simultaneously races toward us.
+Technological advancements and human intervention in the environment have propelled us into a climate crisis, bringing us to a critical juncture—one that may soon be irreversible.
+At this crucial moment, many communities around the world are seeking ways to regenerate and heal.

 Photo credit: Dimitris Parthimos for TAVROS